emilianvrd/Maneuvers/Skill Feats.md

 Constant\
 You are an experienced tracker.
 You gain a +1 circumstance bonus to tracking and you can track at full speed without penalty.

-### Expert
+### Freedom of Movement
+Skill\
 Constant\
-Choose one Skill.
-You gain a +4 circumstance bonus to that Skill.
+You are adept at escaping grapples and restraints.
+You gain a +3 circumstance bonus to Escape.

 ### Identify
 Divination, Spell\